nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## About
 ### Document structure
 This User Guide has been structured in a way to help you find information easily and quickly.
-In the next subsection ,Section - reading this document you can find a multitude of tips on how to use this User Guide.
+In the next subsection ,Section - reading this document, you can find a multitude of tips on how to use this User Guide.
 The following sections documents the main features of FRIDAY

 1. [Student management](#student-management)